Ubuntu Server

 # Installation

-# Enable required Modules
+# Enabling required modules

-Install proxy, proxy_http, proxy_wstunnel module
+Install proxy, proxy_http, proxy_wstunnel modules.

 $ sudo a2enmod proxy proxy_http proxy_wstunnel